 Get the Right Shoes for Skateboarding

 Shoes are probably the most important kit you require for skating.
 It is necessary to use the right type of sneakers.
 Skate shoes have the right kind of sole and provide good support while learning to ride.
 Also, consider the shock absorption features from the landing impact to prevent your heels.
-Heels don’t get heal quickly when they get hurt – better to protect them with good impact protection shoes.
+Heels don’t get healed quickly when they get hurt – better to protect them with good impact protection shoes.
 Do not step on a board with flip-flops or boots!

 Wear Thick Socks